 CLA ii In the event that these regulations contradict the BUCS general regulations, these BUCS sport specific regulations will supersede, unless specifically stated otherwise.

-CLA iii In the event that these regulations contradict those of the CPSA (Clay Pigeon Shooting Association) General and Technical Rules, these BUCS sport specific regulations will supersede, unless specifically stated otherwise.
+CLA iii In the event that these regulations contradict the CPSA (Clay Pigeon Shooting Association) General and Technical Rules, these BUCS sport specific regulations will supersede, unless specifically stated otherwise.

 CLA 1 Championships BUCS will host annually a Clay Pigeon Shooting Championships.
 The programme shall include the events listed in Appendix 1 (‘BUCS Competition Offer and Associated BUCS Points’), subject to entry numbers.
 All competition specific event information will be available in the event entry information and pre-event information.

 CLA 2 Disputes at events In line with REG 7.7, should a dispute occur at an event, the event appeal panel for Clay Pigeon Shooting shall comprise of a representative of the CPSA or Ground and a BUCS Staff Member.

 CLA 3 Referees A referee is authorised and competent to adjudicate at any competition in accordance with technical and general rules of that discipline.
 Whenever possible, CPSA qualified Referees should be used at registered events and must be used at CPSA Major and Minor Championship events.